-Furthermore, the enclosed design and HEPA air filtration system do a great job of reducing the smell of melted ABS (although this doesn’t exempt users of ensuring the room is well-ventilated).
+Furthermore, the enclosed design and HEPA air filtration system do a great job of reducing the smell of melted ABS (although this doesn’t exempt users from ensuring the room is well-ventilated).
 The closed structure is definitely one of this affordable 3D printer’s strong points.

 That being said, it makes it more difficult to observe the 3D printing process as the door is tinted.
 We had to make sure to turn on the LED light manually in the configuration menu before launching a 3D print.
 Otherwise, it lights up for the first minute or so and then turns off automatically.

 When it comes to actual 3D printing, we found that the UP mini 2 ES was fast and accurate, and we didn’t run into any filament jams, layer shifting, or other problems that can be associated with more affordable 3D printers.

 In the beginning, though, we did encounter some warping issues.
 It took a few warped prints and some time trying to tweak the few slicing settings available to finally realize that the print head wasn’t close enough to the build plate.
 We hadn’t initially thought of looking into this as the cause, because we used the automatic calibration function.
 After manually raising the bed (with up and down buttons on the touchscreen), we resolved the warping issues.

 Apart from this calibration-related issue, the UP mini 2 ES does a really impressive job at 3D printing ABS material, which is famous for warping if it is not 3D printed at the right temperatures (among other variables).